Analog vs Digital Mammography Systems

 Advantages and Disadvantages of Analog Mammography

-Analog mammography is seen less and less on the market as the new standards for breast imaging is increasingly digital and 3D mammography.
+Analog mammography is not as common on the market anymore, as the new standards for breast imaging is increasingly digital and 3D mammography.

-• Maintenance cost are also generally cheaper than for digital.
+• Maintenance costs are also generally cheaper than for digital.
 But you need an extra piece of equipment – a CR, if you want to convert to digital images.

-• Furthermore, there is a reason that digital is taking over – the image quality is better.
-And handling, analysing, and archiving images are much easier.
+• Furthermore, there is a reason that the digital mammography machine has taken over – the image quality is better.
+And handling, analyzing, and archiving images is much easier.

-For the reasons above, unless your budget does not allow it, we do recommend a digital mammography.
-Read why below.
+For the above reasons, unless your budget does not allow it, we recommend a digital mammography.
+We list more reasons below.

 Main advantages: